-TESTIMONY OF THE CONNECTICUT STATE GRANGE IN SUPPORT OF COMMITTEE BILL NO. 5363, AN ACT TRANSFERRING THE CONSERVATION FUNCTIONS OF THE DEPARTMENT OF ENVIRONMENTAL PROTECTION TO THE DEPARTMENT OF AGRICULTURE
+TESTIMONY OF THE CONNECTICUT STATE GRANGE IN SUPPORT OF COMMITTEE BILL NO. 5410, AN ACT TRANSFERRING THE CONSERVATION FUNCTIONS OF THE DEPARTMENT OF ENERGY AND ENVIRONMENTAL PROTECTION TO THE DEPARTMENT OF AGRICULTURE

-MARCH 14, 2011
+MARCH 16, 2012

 I am Gordon Gibson of Vernon, Vice Chair of the Board of Directors and Legislative Liaison for the Connecticut State Grange.
-I am speaking today in support of Committee Bill 5363, An Act Transferring the Conservation Functions of the Department of Environmental Protection to the Department of Agriculture.
-This bill is particularly appropriate this year when there is also Governor's Bill 6386 which would create a Department of Energy and Environmental Protection.
+I am speaking today in support of Committee Bill 5410, An Act Transferring the Conservation Functions of the Department of Energy and Environmental Protection to the Department of Agriculture.

-The Department of Environmental Protection has had two major branches since it was created forty years ago.
+The Department of Energy and Environmental Protection and its predecessor, the Department of Environmental Protection, has had two major branches since the Department of Environmental Protection was created forty years ago.
 Environmental Quality was the larger branch and dealt with controlling and reducing the pollution in our land, air and water and was primarily a regulatory operation.
 The smaller branch was Conservation and Preservation which dealt with our state parks, forests and wildlife and was primarily a service operation.
 The two branches have little in common with each other and are often in direct opposition to each other.
 Speaking as a retiree from the Conservation and Preservation branch of the Department, I can tell you we were the much smaller branch in terms of personnel and often felt like the stepchild of the Department.
 There were occasions when the Conservation and Preservation branch had to file an application for a permit from the Environmental Quality branch and, after a public hearing, the permit was denied.
 This definitely did not help the Department's public image.